 NFA-LD SPECIFIC THINGS:

 Files: I would like debaters to use www.speechdrop.net for file exchange.
 It is faster and eats up less prep.
 If for some reason that is not possible, I would like to be on the email chain: email@example.com.
 If there is not an email chain I would like the speech docs on a flashdrive before the speech.
 I tend to feel paper only debate hurts education and fairness in the round.
+I also worry it is ableist practice as some debaters struggle with text that can't be resized and searched.
 If you only use paper I would like a copy for the entire round so I may read along with you.
-If you can't provide this digitally or on paper, you will need to slow down and speak at a slow conversational pace so I can flow everything you say.
+If you can't provide a copy of your evidence digitally or on paper, you will need to slow down and speak at a slow conversational pace so I can flow everything you say.

-Disclosure: I'm a fan of the case list I think it makes for good debate.
+Disclosure:'m a fan of the caselist.
+I think it makes for good debate.
 If you are not breaking a brand new aff it better be up there.
-If it is not I am more likely to vote on "accessibility" and "predictably" standards in T. Here is the case list as of 2018.
-Get your stuff on it: https://nfald.paperlessdebate.com/If your opponent is anti-case list you should run a wiki spec argument on them.
+If it is not I am more likely to vote on "accessibility" and "predictably" standards in T. Here is the case-list as of 2019.
+Get your stuff on it: https://nfald.paperlessdebate.com/If your opponent is anti-case list you should run a wiki spec / disclosure theory against them.
 I think that teams who chose to not disclose their affirmatives are abusive to teams who do.

 LD with no cards:It might not be a rule, but I think it is abusive and bad for LD debate.
 I might even vote on theory that articulates that.